-When you have trouble falling asleep, you might have considered reaching for a bottle of melatonin supplements to help ease yourself into your bedtime ritual.
+When you have trouble falling asleep, you might have considered reaching for a bottle of melatonin to help ease yourself to sleep.
+But you may have also wondered whether you can overdose on melatonin if you take too much?

 Melatonin, commonly known as the all-natural, non-addictive sleep aid, has become increasingly popular over recent years.
 That fact is unsurprising when you consider the number of American adults dealing with sleep disorders such as insomnia.